sambacha/openevm/Compiling-smart-contracts.md

   ret i256 %7
 }
 ```

+**Usually, it is the frontend's responsibility to do the smart contract's plumbing, including the contract's constructor function. ** We need the language frontends to generate corresponding LLVM IR code.

 This smart contract does the following things;
 * Initialize the `free memory pointer` to 128